eensides/lucania/README.md

 <img src="images_readme/lucania-logo-github.png"> </img><br>
 Lucania Typeface Family (Free block style tech font for personal use)

-The project is currently on it's early stages, but you can still download Lucania Regular (Beta) from this repository.
-I still need to do some fixes and add support for more languages, i will be adding spanish support very soon.<br>
+The project is currently on it's early stages, but you can still download<br>
+Lucania Regular (Beta) from this repository.
+I still need to do some fixes<br>
+and add support for more languages, i will be adding spanish support very<br>
+soon.<br>

 Once this Regular version is done, i will be working on and uploading:<br>